 Consider too that I graduated from college Magna Cum Laude in the 1980s in only 2.5 years.
 I was on the Dean’s List every semester.
 However, I was forced to take the National Teacher Examinations that were then all the rage.
 I passed, but scored better in math than English!
 Did I harbor some hidden genius for math?
 Was I an undiscovered Alan Turing?
 Had I been successfully fooling all of my English professors for years, or could it be possible, just barely possible, the tests were less than accurately predictive of my actual knowledge and abilities?
 The math genius reflected in that test score was absolutely not lasting.

 In the past, kids could fail the occasional course and still graduate from high school, because we understood that not everyone will excel at everything.
-Not everyone is above average–it’s impossible and it’s OK.
+Not everyone is above average; it’s impossible and that’s OK.
 A great many people who cannot do algebra have contributed mightily to society and lived enormously productive lives.
 There is, without a doubt, value in doing math and all of the other subjects we require, for they all, in unique ways, build bigger, better brains, but there is no sense in requiring everyone to be above average in every subject, and less than no sense in denying them graduation from high school for failing to do the impossible.
 A great many people develop intellectual, scholarly abilities and interests later in life impossible for the developing teenaged brain.

 In English, we work on varying schedules.
 If all tenth grade students are required to complete a research paper, and to read Of Mice and Men and Fahrenheit 451, for example, we have a problem.
 We can’t afford enough copies of the books for everyone to do them at the same time, and we don’t have sufficient library resources to allow everyone to do research papers simultaneously, so we have to stagger those studies between classes.
 This means we can’t do the same tests at the same times.
 And in many cases, the kinds of testing we’re talking about are completely inappropriate.